shigeosapsycho/shigeosapsycho/README.md

 I am currently pursuing my B.S. in Computer Science **and** Finance at the [university](https://www.csulb.edu/ "California State University of Long Beach") I attend.

 When I am not actively engaged in computer-related activities, I enjoy socializing and spending time with friends.
 I also enjoy listening to music, driving, and trying new things while eating at different places.
-I also try to maintain a healthy lifestyle by going to the gym and eating a balanced diet.
+I also strive to maintain a healthy lifestyle by exercising at the gym and eating a balanced diet.
 Another hobby of mine is collecting Pokémon cards.
-<sub>*Last updated: October, 8 2024*</sub>
+<sub>*Last updated: August, 28 2025*</sub>

 ### :hammer: Technologies